MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cwinthread-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-WM_CREATE özel durumu oluşturulduysa-1; Aksi takdirde 0.
+WM_CREATE bir özel durum oluşturulursa-1; Aksi takdirde 0.

 ### <a name="remarks"></a>Açıklamalar